sparksuite/simplemde-markdown-editor/README.md

 * Guide button works when editor is in preview mode
 * Links are now `https://` by default
 * Small styling changes
-* Node 8 and Node 9 support
+* Support for Node 8 and beyond
 * Lots of refactored code

 My intention is to continue development on this project, improving it and keeping it alive.